viviRbi/vyNote/devops-jenkins-study-guide.md

 # :interrobang: DevOps, Jenkins and CI/CD QC Questions
 1. What is DevOps?
 What is the goal of various DevOps processes?
-   > The term DevOps was formed by combining the words “development” and “operations” and signifies a cultural shift that bridges the gap between development and operation team.
+   > DevOps is a set of practices that combines software development and IT operations.
 It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
+	> DevOps process:
+		> Continous Development: a proces of developing software to be delivered to customers (involved continuous intergration, continuous testing, continuous delivery, continuous deployment).
+It faster delivery of new products features that are higher quality and lower risk
+		> Cotinuous intergration: Developers update and merge their code changes into a shared repository where those updates are automatically tested
+		> Continuous testing: a verification process that allows developer to ensure the code actually works the way it was intended to in a live environment
+		> Continuous monitering and feedback: allows IT operations to identify issues and notify developer in real time
+		> Continuos delivery: the next logical step from CI.
+CD automate the release process so that new build can be release at a click button
+		> Continous deployment: for seasonal DevOps organizzation, continuos developement can be betten than C.Delivery.
+It is the fully automatic version of CD with no human

 2. Explain CI/CD.
 (Continuous Integration/Continuous Delivery)